-This Queensland Day, Tuesday 6 June, we mark 164 years since the momentous separation took place.
-Help us celebrate all that we’ve achieved since then by sharing what you love most about Queensland with #MaroonIt.
+This Queensland Day, Tuesday 6 June, marked 164 years since the momentous separation took place.
+To help us celebrate all that we’ve achieved since then, we asked you to share what you love most about Queensland with #MaroonIt.

-We encourage all Queenslanders—businesses, community groups, organisations, schools, families, and sporting teams—to come together, show your state pride and get involved in Queensland Day celebrations around 6 June.
+We encouraged all Queenslanders—businesses, community groups, organisations, schools, families, and sporting teams—to come together, show their state pride and get involved in Queensland Day celebrations around 6 June.

 Lighting of Queensland icons

-To celebrate our state’s birthday, the tradition of lighting key icons, landmarks, and buildings across the state on Queensland Day will continue.
+To celebrate our state’s birthday, the tradition of lighting key icons, landmarks, and buildings across the state on Queensland Day continued.